 - We recommend creating an additional iCloud account using a Mac or a different iDevice.
 Creating an account via Windows PC often does NOT WORK–better to use an Apple product (Mac or iDevice.)

-- Once you create a new iCloud account with another iDevice or Mac, then you will be able to sign into it on your iPhone or the iDevice in question (the one that already has three iCloud accounts associated with it.)
+- Once you create a new iCloud account with another iDevice or Mac, then you can sign into it on your iPhone or the iDevice in question (the one that already has three iCloud accounts associated with it.)

 There’s no problem signing into existing iCloud accounts!